-There’s also the option to add custom hardware to match other furniture or add fun features, like hooks for your favorite cozy bathrobe.
-If you want a custom color, some companies like Lori Beds offer an unfinished bed that you can paint or stain to get the perfect look for your room.
+There’s also the option to add custom hardware to match other furniture or add fun features, like hooks for your favourite cosy bathrobe.
+If you want a custom colour, some companies like Lori Beds offer an unfinished bed that you can paint or stain to get the perfect look for your room.

 One thing to keep in mind is that Lori Beds is expanding its pre-finished options, so keep an eye out for the new line expansion coming in late October.

 Murphy beds are expensive and generally cost more than $1,500.
 You generally get what you pay for.
 In the case of Lori Beds, they’re able to offer a high-quality, mechanism-free bed, and that means fantastic cost savings for their customers.
 If you’d like to learn more about their product line, click here to see more.